 Chapter Ten - The Meaning of Surrender

-Best Quotes from The Power of Now
+What are good quotes from The Power of Now?

 “Realize deeply that the present moment is all you have.
 Make the NOW the primary focus of your life.”